Sampling low-fidelity outputs for estimation of high-fidelity density and its tails: Introduction

+Another notable MF setting with several computer codes (DNS, RANS) is modeling of turbulent flows.
+In some instances, one is similarly interested in the uncertainty propagation of random input parameters on turbulence QoI's; see, e.g., \cite{voet2021hybrid}, \cite{Rezaeiravesh2023}.
+Finally, we note that computer models are also considered with inherent randomness (generating random response for fixed conditions and referred to as stochastic computer models) where our methods could potentially be of interest; see, e.g., \cite{Li2021NonparametricIS}.

-To answer the questions above, we work in a fairly general framework motivated by the above application to LAMP and SC programs.
-The framework is introduced in Section~\ref{s:setting} where we also revisit the questions of interest using its notation and explain key aspects of our approach.
+To answer the questions Q1--Q3 above, we work in a fairly general framework described in more detail in Section~\ref{s:setting} where we also revisit the questions of interest using its notation and explain key aspects of our approach.
 The methods behind our approach are considered in Section~\ref{s:methods}.
 In Section~\ref{s:gpd}, we extend our discussion to the distribution tail based on the extreme value theory and Section~\ref{s:est} further addresses related issues of sampling and estimation.
 Data illustrations, in both simulations and the ship application, can be found in Section~\ref{s:data}.
 Section~\ref{s:conclusions} concludes.